Premetro (Buenos Aires): Recent developments

-In 2015 SBASE, along with the City of Buenos Aires, began making plans to refurbish and rebuild many of the Line E2 stations, including a brand new terminal at Plaza de los Virreyes, as part of a plan to modernise the network which also intends to increase the amount of rolling stock in circulation.
-In October 2015 the refurbishment of the Intendente Saguier terminal was completed, followed by the refurbishment of Fátima station in April 2016.
+In 2023, Subterráneos de Buenos Aires (SBASE) put out to tender the renovation of several Premetro stations.
+Intermediate stations Presidente Illia, Parque de la Ciudad, Escalada, Pola, and Ana Díaz, along with terminal stations General Savio and Centro Cívico Lugano, were to be entirely reconstructed.
+Additionally, the stations of Nuestra Señora de Fátima and Intendente Saguier were to be renovated, due to having been renovated in previous years.
+These renovations were completed in October of 2024.

+In July of 2024, SBASE launched a tender to connect the terminal stations of Centro Cívico Lugano and General Savio to unify the two branches of the system into a single loop.
+The works include the construction of 850 meters (roughly half a mile) of tracks, the construction of three new stations, the demolition of reconstruction of the General Savio station, and the renovation of the Larrazábal, Nicolas Descalzi, and Gabino Ezeiza stations.
+This project will be the first extension of the Premetro system since its opening in 1987, and will simplify service and increase frequencies throughout the system.

 Description and service

 Line E2 passes through many poorer areas, but travel on the line is generally safe.
 As of 2001, service was being provided from 7:00 to 22:00, matching the hours of the line E underground service, on a headway varying between 5 and 10 minutes depending on the time of day.
 Most of the line is double-track, but the short branch to Centro Cívico is single-track.
 The line includes sections of private right-of-way, sections of reserved track (in the median of streets, but separated from other traffic) and street-running in mixed traffic.
 The carhouse (maintenance facility) for the line is located along Avenida Mariano Acosta, adjacent to the Somellera stop.